Music of Quebec: Jazz music

 Some famous jazz musicians from Quebec are Oscar Peterson, Paul Bley, Oliver Jones, Charles Biddle, Ranee Lee, Karen Young, and Alain Caron.

-The Montreal International Jazz Festival has been hosted by the city since 1980 and is now the largest jazz festival in the world, attracting huge crowds of visitors each summer, half of which come from outside the country.
-For the rest of the year, there is an Off festival that organizes jazz shows in bars all over Montreal.
+The Montreal International Jazz Festival is a globally renowned jazz festival,having been hosted by the city since 1980 it's attracting thousands of visitors annually.
+For the rest of the year, the L'OFF Festival de Jazz de Montreal organizes jazz shows in bars across Montreal.

 Classical music

 The early part of the 20th century saw growth in opera, and the foundation of the Montreal Opera Company in 1910, and opera singers became popular.

-André Gagnon, Angèle Dubeau, Michael Laucke, Louis Lortie, Alain Lefèvre, Alain Trudel, Alexandre Da Costa, Marc-André Hamelin, Nathalie Choquette and Richard Verreau are top classical musicians from Québec at the present.
+André Gagnon, Angèle Dubeau, Michael Laucke, Louis Lortie, Alain Lefèvre, Alain Trudel, Alexandre Da Costa, Marc-André Hamelin, Nathalie Choquette and Richard Verreau are established classical musicians from Québec at the present.

-André Mathieu is among the most renowned composers from the province.
+André Mathieu is among the renowned composers from the province.
 He has been compared to a 'little Canadian Mozart', and Rachmaninov pronounced him, "a genius, more so than I am".
 His works became the official music of the Summer Olympics of 1976.
 Other famous composers are Claude Champagne, Calixa Lavallée, Pierre Mercure, Jacques Hétu, André Gagnon, Airat Ichmouratov, Denis Gougeon, José Evangelista and composer-critic Alfred La Liberté, among others.

 Quebec and France

 Both nations have influenced each other in terms of music styles.
-In the last few years, Quebec singers have been taking the French stage quite extensively.
+In recent years, Quebec singers have gained notable recognition on the French stage.
 Quebec singers that have performed in France included: Céline Dion, Garou, Anthony Kavanagh (a stand-up comedian), Isabelle Boulay, Bruno Pelletier, Lynda Lemay, Cœur de pirate and many others.

 Roch Voisine and Natasha St-Pier are two artists who also perform in France and are often mistaken for Quebecers.
 They are actually from New Brunswick and are of Acadian heritage, like Daniel Lavoie who is from Manitoba.